College of Fellows Sage Awards

 Sage Award recipients represent the best of the College of Fellows.
 They understand the importance of mentoring at every stage of a career – from student to new pro to seasoned professional.
 They exemplify the commitment of the College of Fellows to “aspire higher” through leadership and service.
 By inspiring others, they leave a lasting impact on our profession.

-via an online form, as well.
+form, as well.

 - Who can make a nomination?
 A member of PRSA or PRSSA.
 Nonmembers can support a nomination by providing supporting detail and insight.
 The strongest nominations are team efforts and give a 360-degree view of the nominee.